Xceptance/XCMailr/xcmailr-resources/readme.md

  * Open and edit the application.conf in conf/
  * It is strongly recommended to create a new application secret.
 This secret ensures that the Session-Cookie of a User has not been modified.
  * You should especially customize the following settings:
+    * **application.secret** uncomment and set this line, its used to verify session-cookies
     * **mbox.dlist**: the list of available domains
     * **mbox.host** the main-application-host
     * ** mail.smtp.* ** the "outbound" SMTP-Server (the Server to which the Application will forward any "valid" Messages )